Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Introduction and main result

-An important prediction of UDLM, discovered in numerical simulations~\cite{Schive:2014dra,Schive:2014hza}, is the formation of a ``soliton'' density core in the halo center.
+In this paper we concentrate further on galactic signatures of ULDM.
+An important prediction, observed in numerical simulations~\cite{Schive:2014dra,Schive:2014hza}, is the formation of a ``soliton'' density core in the halo center.
 The soliton is a ground state configuration of the equations of motion.
-Ref.~\cite{Schive:2014hza} found that the soliton mass in their simulations is related to the host halo via the so-called soliton-host halo relation.
-Refs.~\cite{Bar:2018acw,Bar:2019bqz} (see also~\cite{Chavanis:2019faf}) showed that the soliton-host halo relation is equivalent to the equilibration of specific kinetic energy in the soliton and in the halo, $ K/M|_{\rm soliton} \approx K/M|_{\rm halo}$.
-The soliton-host halo relation is likely the result of gravitational dynamical relaxation~\cite{Hui:2016ltb,Levkov:2018kau,Veltmaat:2018dfz,Eggemeier:2019jsu,Chen:2020cef,Schwabe:2020eac}.
+Reference~\cite{Schive:2014hza} found that the soliton mass in their simulations is related to the host halo via the so-called soliton-host halo relation.
+References~\cite{Bar:2018acw,Bar:2019bqz} (hereafter \BarA and \BarB, respectively) showed that the empirical soliton-host halo relation is equivalent to the equilibration of specific kinetic energy (kinetic energy per unit mass of the field) in the soliton and in the halo: $ K/M|_{\rm soliton} \approx K/M|_{\rm halo}$.
+While exact equilibration cannot be the end state of a self-gravitating system, the observed scaling is likely a bottleneck state to which the system is driven by gravitational dynamical relaxation~\cite{Hui:2016ltb,Levkov:2018kau,Veltmaat:2018dfz,Chavanis:2019faf,Eggemeier:2019jsu,Chen:2020cef,Schwabe:2020eac}.

-Ref.~\cite{Bar:2018acw} used rotation curve data from the SPARC database~\cite{Lelli:2016zqa} to look for the imprint of the solitons predicted by the soliton-host halo relation.
-The result was null, suggesting that -- if the soliton-halo relation is correct -- then ULDM in the range $10^{-22}\lesssim m\lesssim 10^{-21} $~eV is excluded.
-In the current work we expand on the work done in \cite{Bar:2018acw} in a number of aspects.
+\BarA used rotation curve data from the SPARC database~\cite{Lelli:2016zqa} to look for the imprint of the solitons predicted by the soliton-host halo relation.
+The result was null; thus, assuming the soliton-halo relation observed in simulations of Refs.~\cite{Schive:2014dra,Schive:2014hza} is correct, ULDM in the range $10^{-22}\lesssim m\lesssim 10^{-21} $~eV is disfavored by the data.

+We believe that this (unfortunately, null) result is significant: ULDM provided a theoretically plausible model of DM, for which the soliton-halo relation of Refs.~\cite{Schive:2014dra,Schive:2014hza} formed a sharp prediction of an observable feature, without invoking any interactions between DM and the Standard Model particles apart from minimal gravity alone.
+The implications of a positive detection of this feature in a variety of different galaxies could have been far reaching.
+The implications of not detecting the feature are also substantial, because they have the potential to exclude a whole swath of the mass range of DM.